eduardz1/MLPR-Project/report/report.typ

   #image("imgs/hist/histograms_4.svg")

-  The fifth feature also shows good distinction between the two classes with an overlap at the edges of the `Fake` class distribution.
+  The fifth feature also shows a good distinction between the two classes with an overlap at the edges of the `Fake` class distribution.
 They exhibit similar variance but with a lower mean for the `Genuine` class.
 The `Fake` class peaks in 0 while the `Genuine` has two modes and peaks in -1 and 1.

   #image("imgs/hist/histograms_5.svg")